jcolag/silver-bat-01-seeking-refuge/text/08-guests.md

 Righty grabs me again, just as I start to lift myself back up.
 I take a jab to the gut.
 Another.
 I get a hold of his right arm and twist.
 As he lurches back, I return the favor of his jabs and sweep his feet to push him off balance.
 I rise back up to my feet in time for Lefty to rush me, but he's far enough away that I can grab him and use his momentum to cause him to take a tumble.

 Unfortunately, Righty is also back on his feet.
 He pulls a knife.
 "Stand down, intruder.
 If I need to forcefully subdue you, I'll just kill you."
 He points his flashlight at my hands.
 "Hell, I may just kill you just to *save* a mongrel such as you."
-A small part of me admittedly half-wants to be surprised that he's a bigot, hoping that some of them don't see the effects of the policies they support, but...well, let's just say that GORGON didn't side with the Allies during World War II and they haven't really updated their policies in the intervening decades; the Clan of the Fiery Cross has held a grudge since they were told that people couldn't be bought and sold.
+A small part of me admittedly half-wants to be surprised that he's a bigot, hoping that some of them don't see the effects of the policies they support, but...well, let's just say that GORGON didn't side with the Allies during World War II, and they haven't really updated their policies in the intervening decades.
+And the Clan of the Fiery Cross has held a grudge since they were told that people couldn't be bought and sold.

 I switch on my voice scrambler.
 "Oh, give it up.
 Your side not only lost the big war, but keeps trying to stage a come-back tour only to lose again, every last time."
-If he's going to be melodramatic, maybe he'll pay a little bit of his limited attention to a little posturing of my own.
+If he's going to be melodramatic, maybe he'll pay a small part of his limited attention to a little posturing of my own.
 "You're on the wrong side of wars, on the wrong side of history, and on the wrong side of this fight."

 He snarls as he swings the knife.
 I jump out of the way.
 Swing.
 Jump.
 Swing.
 Jump.
 Swing.
 Drop and kick.
 His knees fail and I get back up.
 He swings from his prone position before I can disarm him, slashing my pant leg.
 Maybe my leg, too, but there isn't time to check.